Adellica/chicken-slip/Readme.md

   [SLIP]:http://en.wikipedia.org/wiki/Serial_Line_Internet_Protocol

 This is a CHICKEN-implementatino of [SLIP].
+[SLIP] is designed to allow concatenating packets into a stream while maintaing their message boundaries.

 You can make ports which `#!eof` at end of packet-mark (`"\300"`)